proshian/neuroswipe/README.md

 The use of the Swipe MRR metric is justified by the fact that the first candidate will be automatically inserted into the typed message, while the other three will be suggested on the panel above so that a user can use one of them instead.
 This approach allows assessing the quality of the model, taking into account all the words it suggests on inference.

 ## Results

-During inference models are used with a variation of beam search that masks logits corresponding to impossible tokens-continuations given a generated prefix.

-Thus the most important metric of the model performance is Swipe MRR when the model is used with "beamsearch with masking".

-The graph below shows that the method proposed in this work demonstrates higher values for both Accuracy and Swipe MRR.

 Table demonstrating the correspondence of colors on graphs and features used to create a SPE: